frankausberlin/notebook-collection/README.md

 I use Pytorch as library.
 The self-made classes serves to improve understanding.
 These are limited to the basic functionality and are to be seen as excerpts from the library classes.

+## The Backpropagation Notebook

+I explain myself the backpropagation of errors - with implementation, some fancy drawings and understandable math.